BenWrightSWE/LangConverseAI/README.md

 the AI might be able to work better if you translate to english with Whisper, then get conversation from AI in english, then translate back with Whisper.

+Could also add future part where it shows both the english and other languages transcription and conversation.
+So like have a dropdown for native language, then a button for the practice language.
+For now we will just be using english to get the answer back from the AI.